Skip to main content

 4. To act for the Faculty Senate during periods when the university is not in session and it is not possible to call a Senate meeting, with such action to be reported to the Senate at the earliest opportunity.

-Section F. College Curriculum Review Committee
+Section F. University Curriculum Review Committee

 Membership: